AlasdairF/Tokenize/README.md

     go get github.com/AlasdairF/Tokenize

+##Parameters

+The optional parameters are:

+`lowercase` converts all letters to lowercase.
+`stripAccents` removes accents, e.g. á -> a.
+`stripContractions` removes contractions, e.g. `l'histore` to `histore`.
+`stripNumbers` removes all numbers.
+`stripForeign` will remove all non ASCII characters after accent removal (i.e. it leaves only A-Z-a-z0-9).

+Recommended settings for tokenization of English are:
+     lowercase, stripAccents, stripForeign

+Recommended settings for tokenization of continental European languages are:
+     lowercase, stripAccents, stripContractions, stripForeign

+Recommended settings for tokenization of international scripts are:
+     lowercase, stripContractions

+All non-letters and non-numbers, such as punctuation and whitespace are always stripped.

 ##AllInOne

 The first function is AllInOne, two parameters are required.
 The first is the []byte data to process, the second is the function for what to with each token.